-Lucky for Judy (and her fans), Judy rallied and fully recovered.
-During this time she was also nearly free of all medications aside for a prescribed dose of Ritalin.
+Lucky for Judy (and her fans), she rallied and fully recovered.
+During this time she was also nearly free of all medications aside from a prescribed dose of Ritalin.

-Judy was back in the recording studio in April 1960 when she recorded the song “The Far Away Part of Town” for the soundtrack of the film Pepe (Judy did not appear in the film, only her song).
+Judy was back in the recording studio in April 1960 to record the song “The Far Away Part of Town” for the soundtrack of the film Pepe (Judy did not appear in the film, only her song).

 This activity was the beginning of an astounding career renaissance in which she achieved unheard-of triumphs on stage, screen, and TV, solidifying her stature as “The World’s Greatest Entertainer.”